tejasanilshah/the-joy-of-easycrypt/02-easycrypt-intro/README.md

 Next, let us claim that the cryptosystem is indeed IND-RoR secure.
 Statements like these are what we intend to prove and are the main reason we go through the whole setup.

-\textit{Note}: We skip the detail about the negligible advantage and $\epsilon$ since this is only an illustrative example.
+*Note*: We skip the detail about the negligible advantage and $\epsilon$ since this is only an illustrative example.
 We'd pay more attention to the details when we work with an actual protocol.

 \begin{easycrypt}{Stating a lemma}{list:lemma}
 lemma ind_ror_secure:
 phoare [Game(C,Adv).ind_ror: true ==> res]<=(1%r/2%r).
 \end{easycrypt}

-    \item \textbf{Proofs}:
+### Proofs

 Once we state a lemma, EasyCrypt expects a proof for the same.
 It is good practice to start a proof script with the \ec{proof} keyword, but it is not strictly necessary.
 A proof script is a sequence of tactics that transform the goal into zero or more sub-goals.
 A proof is said to be complete or discharged once we get to zero sub-goals.
 Upon completing a proof, we end the script with \ec{qed}, and EasyCrypt adds the lemma to the environment.

 Since we haven't filled out the details in our running example, we can't really make progress with the proof of \ec{lemma ind_ror_secure}, so for this example, we will \ec{admit} it.
 Admitting a result is akin to axiomatizing it.
 Ideally, we wouldn't want to axiomatize a lemma.
 However, we use this example to illustrate the structure of EasyCrypt proofs in general.

 \begin{easycrypt}{Proof script}{list:proof_ind_ror}
 lemma ind_ror_secure: